 - Number Fields—Select one or multiple fields for which to calculate the statistics.

-Sort by—Sort the bars or columns by their values or category name, in ascending or descending order.
+Sort by—Sort the chart by values or category name, in ascending or descending order.

 Maximum categories—Specify the maximum categories to display in the chart.